Azure/azure-iot-sdk-java/major version upgrade migration guide.md

   - See [this document](./upcoming_certificate_changes_readme.md) for additional context on which certificates need to be installed.
 - All deprecated APIs have been removed
   - Each deprecated API in the 1.X.X versions describes which API you should use instead.
+- Reduced access levels to classes and methods that were never intended to be public where possible
+- Reduce default SAS token time to live from 1 year to 1 hour for security purposes

 ## Security Provider Clients